 AT&T to run core 5G network on Microsoft's cloud

-REUTERS: Microsoft and AT&T on Wednesday (Jun 30) said that the carrier will run core parts of its 5G wireless network on Microsoft's cloud computing platform.
+: Microsoft Corp and AT&T Inc on Wednesday said that the carrier will run core parts of its 5G wireless network on Microsoft's cloud computing platform.

 The newer generation of networks, which AT&T began rolling out in 2018, is designed to rely more heavily on software and data centers for routing traffic rather than telecommunications specific gear.